 - Try adding in some sliced sausage when you add in the kale, I highly recommend it.
 I added some to my leftovers and it ramped up the yum factor a couple notches.
 Try Field Roast or Tofurkey.
 If this is something you eat occasionally by all means add it in.
 You won’t be disappointed!
 I think just about any of these sausage flavors will work, use your favorite.

-See what I mean, lots of versatility here, giving you the ability to keep your soup fresh, new and perfect for you!
+There is a lot of versatility here giving you the ability to keep your soup fresh, new and perfect for you!

 How To Make Lemony Kale and White Bean Soup